xpack-dev-tools/ninja-build-xpack/build-assets/README-MAINTAINER.md

 [Secrets](https://github.com/xpack-dev-tools/ninja-build-xpack/settings/secrets/actions)
 page.

-These commands use the `xpack-develop` branch of this repo.
+These commands use the `xpack-development` branch of this repo.

 ## Durations & results